 Tuition Assistance Programs: Programs such as the Army National Guard Federal Tuition Assistance Program are not included on the list of federal programs (section 480 (c) of the Higher Education Act) to be excluded from Title IV consideration; therefore, they must be considered as estimated financial assistance (EFA) when determining eligibility for all federal assistance.
 These resources are to be treated as a standard financial aid resource and should first be used to adjust a student’s loans and work study awards.

-Student Financial Services awards students up to the amount of their need, as demonstrated by the information provided on the FAFSA, the CSS/Profile or University Financial Aid Application, and any other supporting documents that were requested during the awarding process.
+Student Financial Services awards students up to the amount of their need, as demonstrated by the information provided on the FAFSA, the CSS Profile or University Financial Aid Application, and any other supporting documents that were requested during the awarding process.
 Scholarships or other benefits from University or outside sources have an impact on the type and amount of aid that SFS may award a student, often resulting in a revision to a student's financial aid award.
-It is a common point of misunderstanding that a student who receives an AccessUVA Scholarship as part of their financial aid award, for example, and who then receives an outside scholarship will have no change to their financial aid award as a result.
+It is a common point of misunderstanding that a student who receives an AccessUVA Scholarship as part of their financial aid award, for example, and who then receives an outside scholarship will therefore not see a change to the AccessUVA Scholarship but will get to keep all previous aid plus the new scholarship.
+This is not the case, and it makes sense when you consider that we are always already meeting 100% of demonstrated need.
 Because most all forms of scholarships and grants count toward meeting a student's need, our office will revise a student's award when such a scholarship or grant exists.
 Further, students are required to report all such scholarships and grants to the University, and failure to do so may impact the student's ability to receive aid in the future.

 Need-based federal, state and University scholarships and grants: Federal, state and University scholarships and grants are awarded as part of your financial aid award.